budget as a freelancer

 The Reality of the “Slow Month”

 Let’s look at a realistic first quarter for a freelance video editor.
-It rarely looks like a steady salary.
+It rarely looks like a steady, predictable salary.

 • January: $7,000 (Landed a big corporate gig)